GutMichaelBiome/ResearchResources/Writing/ScientificManuscript.md

     * What did you determine (don't write results or implications here, just the major things you investigated).
         * "We determined which normalization performs optimally".
         * "We determined how to evaluate which normalization to use in X scenarios."
-"We determined the performance of ad-hoc methods..", etc. etc.
+"We determined the performance of ad-hoc methods...", etc. etc.

 ### Results:

 * Title of each result's sub*sections are the main take-home message
-* First sentence of each paragraph: "To determine X, Y, Z (results for this sub*section), we did A, B, C (Methods)".
+* First sentence of each paragraph: "To determine X, Y, Z (results for this sub-section), we did A, B, C (Methods)".
 You'll only talk about these things in this paragraph.
-A different analysis or to determine something else will go into a new paragraph so long as it's related to the sub*section's take-home message.
+A different analysis or to determine something else will go into a new paragraph so long as it's related to the sub-section's take-home message.
 Subsequent paragraphs will follow this and the following structures.
     * Ran a test, found a result (P value; Figure 1A).
     * This result indicates blah blah blah (one sentence)
     * Ran another test, found a result (p value; figure 1B)